-Focus group research is needed to inform development of survey instruments for research on social values associated with ecosystem services provided by watersheds and surface waters in the landscape of the Chollas Creek south branch area of San Diego, California.
-African American, Hispanic and other cultural groups share this watershed.
-Community organizations report that youth utilize areas around Chollas Creek and would be best able to express community values and attitudes associated with it.
-Focus group facilitators should represent neighborhood populations.
-Research results may be useful to City of San Diego and community organizations as they develop new educational programs for urban residents about water conservation, pollution prevention and landscape plants that may infest riparian areas.
+Focus group research was needed to inform development of survey instruments for research on social values associated with ecosystem services provided by watersheds and surface waters in the landscape of the Chollas Creek south branch area of San Diego, California.
+African American, Hispanic, and other cultural groups share this watershed.
+Community organizations reported that youth utilize areas around Chollas Creek and would be best able to express community values and attitudes associated with it.
+Focus group facilitators represented neighborhood populations.
+Research results were useful to City of San Diego and community organizations as they developed new educational programs for urban residents about water conservation, pollution prevention, and landscape plants that may infest riparian areas.

-We are obtaining qualitative data on how youth residing in ethnically diverse, low-income urban communities interpret social value types (aesthetic, biodiversity, cultural, economic, future, historic, intrinsic, learning, life sustaining, recreation, spiritual, therapeutic) and safety as they interact with watershed and surface water segments of the Chollas Creek south branch in San Diego, CA. We are also assessing their perceptions of water supply, water pollution and invasive riparian plants in the watershed.
-We will share results with organizations that are conducting public education programs to motivate environmentally sustainable behaviors.
+We obtained qualitative data on how youth residing in ethnically diverse, low-income urban communities interpret social value types (aesthetic, biodiversity, cultural, economic, future, historic, intrinsic, learning, life sustaining, recreation, spiritual, therapeutic), and safety as they interacted with watershed and surface water segments of the Chollas Creek south branch in San Diego, CA. We also assessed their perceptions of water supply, water pollution, and invasive riparian plants in the watershed.
+We shared results with organizations conducting public education programs to motivate environmentally sustainable behaviors.

 Earthlab community education site on restored section of Chollas Creek

 Unrestored Chollas Creek section choked by invasive Arundo and trash

 Chollas Creek flowing with water during rainy year (Bevelynn Bravo)